 Tina Del Carpio

-Tina (pronouns: they/them or she/her) began their PhD in the fall of 2017 in Ecology and Evolutionary Biology and is co-advised by Bob Wayne and Kirk Lohmueller.
+Tina (pronouns: they/them) began their PhD in the fall of 2017 in Ecology and Evolutionary Biology and is co-advised by Bob Wayne and Kirk Lohmueller.
 Tina is interested in studying the role of epigenetic variation in the persistence (or extinction) of wild canid species.
 Tina is also passionate about improving support for underrepresented minority students in STEM graduate education and is an advocate for graduate student mental health.
 Their hobbies outside of work include weightlifting, painting, and board games.
 You can find out more about Tina’s research and advocacy work on their blog The Anxious PhD Student.

 Gustavo Valadares Barroso

 Gustavo joined the Lohmueller lab in October 2019.
-He is broadly interested in gene expression and population genomics, using a combination of statistical modelling and data analyses to study evolutionary biology.
+He is broadly interested in gene expression and population genomics, using a combination of statistical modeling and data analyses to study evolutionary biology.
 During his PhD with Julien Dutheil, Gustavo develop the iSMC framework to infer recombination and mutation rates along the genome.
 His work with Kirk Lohmueller concerns the Distribution of Fitness effects.
 His main project focuses on short-term purifying selection using family trios.

 Jun joined the Lohmueller lab in February 2019.
 Previously, she was a postdoc with Emilia Huerta-Sanchez at UC Merced, and she obtained her PhD in Anthropology at UC Davis.
 Jun's research lies at the intersection of empirical population genetics and statistical methods development, where she is particularly interested in the dynamics between admixture and selection.
 Jun is currently working on developing machine learning-based method to detect adaptive introgression, using extensive simulations to understand the influence of deleterious variants on the signals of positive selection, and the inference of dominance on the human genome.

 Ying Zhen Ying was a postdoc working jointly with Kirk Lohmueller and Tom Smith and later an Assistant Project Scientist in the Lohmueller lab.
 Her research focused on using large scale population genetic data to learn about the demographic history and natural selection across a diverse array of non-model taxa from Central Africa.
 She was also interested in how and why adaptation varies across species.
 Ying previously was a postdoc with Peter Andolfatto at Princeton University, working on convergent evolution in an herbivore community and evolution of gene expression in Drosophila species.
-She received her Ph.D. from Kansas State University where she worked with Mark Ungerer on natural variation of freezing tolerance in Arabidopsis.
-Currently Ying is an Assistant Professor at Westlake University, Hangzhou, China.
+She received her Ph.D. from Kansas State University where she worked with Mark Ungerer on natural variation of freezing tolerance in Arabidopsis Currently Ying is an Assistant Professor at Westlake University, Hangzhou, China.

 Clare Marsden Clare joined the Lohmueller lab in September 2013 on a Computational Biosciences Institute Postdoctoral Fellowship in Bioinformatics.
 Clare was a postdoctoral researcher and later an Assistant Project Scientist in the lab.
 She was involved in many of the projects in the lab during her time here.
 Her two main research projects were focused on studying patterns of deleterious variation in canids and forensic genetics.
 Clare previously was a postdoc at the University of California Davis conducting research into the population genetics and genomics of two African mosquito malaria vectors; Anopheles gambiae s.s. and Anopheles arabiensis.
 She completed her PhD on the evolutionary and ecological genetics of the endangered African wild dog (Lycaon pictus) at the University of Glasgow.
 Continuing on her passion for forensic genetics, Clare currently is a forensic DNA analyst at the LAPD crime lab.